 With a world of products available for virtual perusal, stepping into a brick-and-mortar store seems to have lost its appeal to most shoppers.

+American Apparel has filed for chapter 11 bankruptcy protection twice in the past 13 months.
 Major retailers such as Sears, Ralph Lauren and Kohl's are suffering disappointing earnings and shuttering dozens of stores.
-Last week, Macy's announced it would close 100 of its 728 stores, explaining that the properties would be worth more as real estate.
+In August, Macy's announced it would close close 100 of its 728 stores, explaining that the properties would be worth more as real estate.
 Earlier this year, Sports Authority went bankrupt and decided to shut down all 450 of its locations.
 Many others have failed to meet even their bleakest expectations.

 Gap’s CEO has said his company would be “delusional” not to start selling some of its apparel on Amazon and other sites.
 Wal-Mart is closing 269 stores worldwide and has acquired ecommerce startup Jet.com.
 Photos of abandoned, dilapidated malls filled with plant overgrowth make the rounds online frequently as more closures loom.